golioth/golioth-openthread-demo-docs/website/docs/create-thread-node/create-thread-node.md

 ### Zephyr Compilers

 If this is the first time you are using Zephyr, you will also need the compiler for building the code (`gcc`, for example).
-This is known as the Zephyr SDK, which is a bit confusing, but is ultimately a bunch of compilers bundled together.
+This is known as the Zephyr SDK Toolchain, which is a bit confusing, but is ultimately a bunch of compilers bundled together.
 Once you have these in your system, you will be able to build firmware for any of the supported Zephyr boards, not just nRF52840.

 ```
 cd ~